Saffir–Simpson scale: Proposed extensions

 After the series of powerful storm systems of the 2005 Atlantic hurricane season, as well as after Hurricane Patricia, a few newspaper columnists and scientists brought up the suggestion of introducing Category 6.
 They have suggested pegging Category 6 to storms with winds greater than 174 or 180 mph.
 Fresh calls were made for consideration of the issue after Hurricane Irma in 2017, which was the subject of a number of seemingly credible false news reports as a "Category 6" storm, partly in consequence of so many local politicians using the term.
 Only a few storms of this intensity have been recorded.

-Of the 45 hurricanes currently considered to have attained Category 5 status in the Atlantic, 20 had wind speeds at 175 mph or greater.
+Of the 44 hurricanes currently considered to have attained Category 5 status in the Atlantic, 20 had wind speeds at 175 mph or greater.
 Only 10 had wind speeds at 180 mph or greater (the 1935 Labor Day hurricane, Allen, Gilbert, Mitch, Rita, Wilma, Irma, Dorian, Milton, and Melissa).
-Of the 21 hurricanes currently considered to have attained Category 5 status in the eastern Pacific, only 5 had wind speeds at 175 mph or greater (Patsy, John, Linda, Rick, and Patricia).
-Only 3 had wind speeds at 180 mph or greater (Linda, Rick, and Patricia).
+Of the 24 hurricanes currently considered to have attained Category 5 status in the eastern Pacific, only 6 had wind speeds at 175 mph or greater (Patsy, John, Linda, Rick, Patricia, and Polo).
+Only 4 had wind speeds at 180 mph or greater (Linda, Rick, Patricia, and Polo).

 Most storms which would be eligible for this category were typhoons in the western Pacific, where the scale is not officially used, most notably typhoons Tip, Halong, Mawar, and Bolaven in 1979, 2019 and 2023 (2 storms) respectively, each with sustained winds of 190 mph, and typhoons Haiyan, Meranti, Goni, and Surigae in 2013, 2016, 2020 and 2021 respectively, each with sustained winds of 195 mph.

 Occasionally, suggestions of using even higher wind speeds as the cutoff have been made.
 In a newspaper article published in November 2018, NOAA research scientist Jim Kossin said that the potential for more intense hurricanes was increasing as the climate warmed, and suggested that Category 6 would begin at 195 mph, with a further hypothetical Category 7 beginning at 230 mph.
 In 2024 another proposal to add "Category 6" was made, with a minimum wind speed of 192 mph, with risk factors such as the effects of climate change and warming ocean temperatures part of that research.
 In the NHC area of responsibility, only Patricia had winds greater than 190 mph.

 According to Robert Simpson, co-creator of the scale, there are no reasons for a Category 6 on the Saffir–Simpson scale because it is designed to measure the potential damage of a hurricane to human-made structures.
 Simpson explained that "... when you get up into winds in excess of 155 mph you have enough damage if that extreme wind sustains itself for as much as six seconds on a building it's going to cause rupturing damages that are serious no matter how well it's engineered."
 Nonetheless, the counties of Broward and Miami-Dade in Florida have building codes which require that critical infrastructure buildings be able to withstand Category 5 winds.